Compound Overview

 Thymosin alpha-1 is not approved by the United States Food and Drug Administration for any specific human use.
 It is considered an investigational drug and is primarily used in clinical research and trials.

-Qualified researchers may safely and legally obtain thymosin alpha-1 for educational purposes from a credible source like Peptide Sciences.
+Qualified researchers may safely and legally obtain thymosin alpha-1 for educational purposes from a credible source like our top-rated vendor.

 All buyers should be advised that thymosin alpha-1 is neither sold over-the-counter nor as an authorized dietary supplement.
 Marketing it as such is both illegal and potentially dangerous to the consumer.